 For the clinical purpose, Complete blood count, NS1 antigen, and SGOT (AST)and or SGPT (ALT) done within three days will confirm the diagnosis and guides for monitoring and management.
 These two investigations are very basic.
 Many diseases can be identified here.
 Other available investigations for severe and hospital admitted patients are:

 - Coagulation profile.

 - Serum Electrolyte.

 - Urine R/M/E

 Specific Diagnosis of Dengue:

 NS1 antigen: Positive from Day 1 of starting symptoms and becomes negative after 4-5 days.

-Dengue IgM /IgG test: IgM is positive from day 5 onwards.
-IgG will be positive for previous dengue.
+Dengue IgM /IgG test: IgM is positive from day five onwards.
+IgG will be positive for the previous dengue.

 Treatment of Dengue Fever: